Prodigy Finance - October 30, 2019

 It may help to think of your credit history as a complete list of all the credit payments you've made for the past couple of years.

-Your credit score is like the mark you get for performing well on an exam that's worth 850 points.
+Your credit score is like the mark you get for performing well on an exam.

 Just having credit and being responsible with it usually leads to good credit, but there are a few tips you don’t want to ignore to make your score the best it can be.